massivebird/massivebird.github.io/content/tutor/_index.md

 What's up, I'm Garrett!
 I offer one-on-one tutoring sessions for computer science students.

-## 🐤 About me

-I've earned an Associate of Science in Computer Science from Washtenaw Community College.
-I'm now a senior at EMU pursuing a Bachelor of Science in Applied Computer Science.

-In my free time, you'll find me developing Rust applications, bouldering at Planet Rock, eating Costco pizza, and listening to LCD Soundsystem with the lights off.

-## 🎓 As a tutor

 My tutoring style is oriented around personalized instruction and providing resources for your long-term success.
-My tutoring sessions aim to make you a more self-sufficient software developer.
+I'll teach you self-sufficient approaches to studying, solving problems, and researching new subjects.

 I offer remote tutoring sessions in addition to in-person sessions on campus or in libraries.